Gymnosperm Database

 Citations

 Christiansen, D.L.
 2000.
 Australian cypress.
-INTAD. http://www.intad.asn.au/materials/wd_cypss.asp, accessed 2002.01.18.
+INTAD. http://www.intad.asn.au/materials/wd_cypss.asp, accessed 2002.01.18, now defunct.
 This site has quite a variety of information on commercial uses of Callitris wood, lists common names for many of the species, and has several links to photographs.

 Garden, J. 1957.
 A revision of the genus Callitris.
 Vent.
 Contr.
 New South Wales Natl.
 Herb 2(5): 363-392.